Parisson/TimeSide/docs/source/ui.rst

     docker compose run app ipython

 .. note::
-  The `var/media` directory is mounted in `/srv/media` inside the container so you can use it to exchange data between the host and the app container.
+  The `var/media` local directory is mounted in `/srv/media` inside the container so you can use it to exchange data between the host and the app container.

 Notebook
 ---------